KaidenCoder/KaidenCoder/README.md

 ### Hi, there I am, Khaidem Sandip Singha. 👋

-## I am a Developer and Coding Instructor!!
+## I am a Software Developer

-- 🧙‍♀️ I am a Front End Developer at [Refixd.com](https://refixd.com/)
+- 🧙‍♀️ I am a Front End Developer with expertise in Javascript and ReactJS
-- 💪 I love coding challenges in [Leetcode](https://leetcode.com/)
+- 💪 I love coding challenges in [Leetcode](https://leetcode.com/Kurosakicoder/)
-- 🤝 I love to connect with the online [Coding Community event](https://scrimba.com/) and take an active part in it.
+- 🤝 I love to connect with the online Discord(https://scrimba.com/) events.
-- 💻 I focus mainly on ReactJs web development and try to solve as many coding challenges as I can
+- 💻 I have experience in NodeJs and MongoDB
-- 🥅 2021 Goals: Not to worry and work hard.
+- 🥅 2022 Goals: Not to worry and work hard.
-- ⚡ Fun fact: I love going motorbike rides
+- ⚡ Fun fact: I love programming

 ### Connect with me: